-Why is everyone required to enroll?
-I'm not planning to make any changes from last year; can't my Question #1: elections just carry forward?
+Q1: Why is everyone required to enroll?
+I'm not planning to make any changes from last year; can't my elections just carry forward?

-Answer #1: We want everyone to be informed about the change in eligibility that affects spouses who the same coverage at either school.
+A1: We want everyone to be informed about the change in eligibility that affects spouses who have access to health benefits from their employer.
+Asking everyone to enroll online is the best way to be confident that everyone is being informed.

-Question #2: What if an employee is married to another employee at our school or at another VPCBC member school?
+Q2: What if an employee is married to another employee at our school or at another VPCBC member school?
 Must the two spouses be on separate health coverage?

-Spouses who are employed at the same school or any other VPCBC member school may be on Answer #2:
+A2: Spouses who are employed at the same school or any other VPCBC member school may be on the same coverage at either school.

-Does eligibility for or enrollment in Medicare render a spouse ineligible for health coverage under the Question #3:

-VPCBC health plan?
+Q3: Does eligibility for or enrollment in Medicare render a spouse ineligible for health coverage under the VPCBC health plan?

-No, Medicare does not count as having access to other health coverage through the spouse's Answer #3: employer.
+A3: No, Medicare does not count as having access to other health coverage through the spouse's employer.
 However, if a spouse is enrolled in Medicare and has access to health coverage through their employer, they may not be enrolled in VPCBC health coverage.

-Question #4: Can an employee's HSA balance be used to pay for their spouse's health expenses, even if they are on their employer's health plan?
+Q4: Can an employee's HSA balance be used to pay for their spouse's health expenses, even if they are on their employer's health plan?